platformsh/platformsh-docs/docs/src/projects/region-migration.md

   - [Live backups](../administration/backup-and-restore.md#live-backups)
   - [Infrastructure metrics](../increase-observability/metrics/_index.md)

-  These regions will be updated in the future.
+  These regions are updated in the future.
   If you are on one of those regions and desire these features now, migrate to one of the newer regions.